 I grew up thinking that all jazz was jarring to the ears and a musical genre that was best avoided.
 Now that I’m a bit older and have more experience of the different forms of jazz, I really enjoy its softer side.
 I don’t know if I’ll ever learn to appreciate or love the noisy stuff though.

-It might be worth giving it another go, however, because along with fado and classical music, there’s rather a lot of it about in Portugal.
+It might be worth giving it another go, however, because along with fado and classical music, there’s rather a lot of jazz in Portugal.
 This week, Coimbra hosts its 10th International Jazz ao Centro (Jazz in the Centre) festival with a series of concerts scheduled in different venues around the city.

 Salão Brasil, with its big arched windows and creaky wooden floors, is one of the main venues and there are already some arty black and white photos of jazz musicians on the walls .
 The acoustics may not be the best but it draws in people wearing black and looking serious as they appear to appreciate the random pluckings of the double bass player and the flurries of notes from the other musicians.
 Other people go there too, so don’t feel you have to wear dark clothes.